Roundup Lawsuit

 Final Claims and Distribution

 In total, class members filed 285,399 claims representing about 1 million products.
 The value of valid claims reportedly ranged between $11.72 million and $13.34 million.
 After deducting fees and administration costs, $14 to $16 million remained for cy pres distribution.
+The proposed charities for the distribution would specialize in services such as ethical advertising and consumer protection.

 How Can a Roundup Lawyer Help Me?

-“It has been a long journey, but we are very pleased that we’ve achieved justice for the tens of thousands of people who, through no fault of their own, are suffering from non-Hodgkin lymphoma after using a product Monsanto assured them was safe,” Robin Greenwald, firm partner and co-chair of the Environmental Toxic Torts and Consumer Protection Litigation group at Weitz & Luxenberg, said in a press release.
+“It has been a long journey, but we are very pleased that we’ve achieved justice for the tens of thousands of people who, through no fault of their own, are suffering from non-Hodgkin lymphoma after using a product Monsanto assured them was safe,” Robin Greenwald, firm partner and head of the Environmental Toxic Torts and Consumer Protection Litigation group at Weitz & Luxenberg, said in a press release.

 Attorney Kim Massey answers important questions about Roundup lawsuits.